Every Oak Park resident, educator, and business owner can get an Oak Park Public Library card

 - Apply on behalf of a child living in Oak Park: Any resident, any age can get a card!
 Visit the library together.
 The parent/guardian must show proof of Oak Park residency, such as a utility bill or recently postmarked mail, and sign the application for anyone under 18.

-- Apply for an Oak Park business or nonprofit organization: Stop by with your lease or a tax bill, a photo ID, and full contact information for the person responsible for any fines or lost materials.
+- Apply for an Oak Park business or nonprofit organization: Stop by with your lease or a tax bill, a photo ID, full contact information for the person responsible for any fines or lost materials, and if you are an employee, proof of employment.
 All business cards have a one-year expiration date.

 Not an Oak Park resident?